 I’d never heard of The Makeup Armoury before but they have a great range of professional beauty brands such as Viseart, Makeup Forever, Beauty Blender, Kryolan and many more and I was kindly given the oppurtunity to try a few products and one of the products I knew I wanted to try was the Ben Nye Final Seal Matte Makeup Sealer.

 I figured the reason the Urban Decay setting sprays agitate my skin so much is down to them containing a lot of alcohol so I’d been sticking to setting sprays which don’t feature alcohol as heavily but I was really intrigued by the bold claims of the Ben Nye Final Seal Matte Makeup Sealer.
 It’s available to purchase in two sizes; 59ml £9.50 and 236ml £18.50 with the 59ml size being the one I have which comes in a spray bottle but the 8oz/236ml size is a refill bottle size which would work best for makeup artists.

 The Ben Nye Final Seal Matte Makeup Sealer is a setting spray which will make your makeup smudgeproof and water-resistant, whilst locking it in place for hours even with performing and through heavy perspiration.
 Although this spray is obviously targeted towards those that perform I loved the idea of a spray which will set my makeup and that it could be applied prior to applying makeup to prevent perspiration.

 It does feel a little sticky at first but after five minutes or so, you can’t detect any stickiness whatsoever and it’s definitely the best makeup setting spray I’ve ever used.
 It doesn’t make my skin feel like it’s burning even though it’s alcohol based and it genuinely does keep my makeup locked in and as vibrant as it was when first applied throughout the day.

 I’ve also been trying one of the Ben Nye Lustrous Lipsticks £12.50 – I didn’t even know Ben Nye did lipsticks, but they have an amazing 44 different shades in total.
 The Makeup Armoury have a nice selection of the more wearable shades and I have the shade Dusty Rose LS-4 which is more of a berry pink in my opinion but it’s definitely a very apt autumnal shade.

 I’d love to know if you’ve come across the Makeup Armoury before?
-Have you tried either of these Ben Nye products before?
+Have you tried the Ben Nye Final Seal Matte Makeup Sealer before?